VIKASH1596KUMARKHARWAR/monitoring_using-Prometheus-1/Readme.md

 - **Example**: Measuring the current memory usage or the current number of active users.

 ### Histogram
 A histogram samples observations (usually things like request durations or response sizes) and counts them in configurable buckets.
-It also provides a sum of all observed values.
+It also provides a sum of all observed values.It's a cummulative type

 - **Example**: Measuring the duration of HTTP requests.